commercetools/ui-kit/generators/readme/README.md

 Each package should have the following fragment files in a `docs` folder:

 - `docs/usage-example.js`: a JS example for using the component.
-- `docs/additional-info.md`: any additional information to be rendered AFTER the generated sections.
+- `docs/additional-info.md`: (_optional_) any additional information to be rendered AFTER the generated sections.
+- `docs/description.md`: (_optional_) the description of the package, useful if you need to use Markdown syntax.
+If not provided, it falls back to the `package.json` description field.

 ## Usage